Dawg Path: The Georgia Residential Experience

 • Define healthy relationships.

-• Indicate opportunities that strengthen a sense of belonging.
+• Discover opportunities that strengthen community.

 Interpersonal Skills